 The following list defines the important terms that are frequently used in this tutorial.

-Authentication token: security device that enables a user or application to gain authorized access to secured resources, such as a network service.
+Authentication token: A security device that enables a user or application to gain authorized access to secured resources, such as a network service.

 Driver computer: A computer on which the FSSTS is installed and configured.
 After installation, you can run the preconfigured test cases that are part of FSSTS.
 In the test environment, this computer typically runs a Windows client operating system.